rule

 Text 43

-For created bodies, my best, come into being and go out of being by the momentum of time that one perceives, that isn't seen because of its subtlety.
+For created bodies, My best, find and lose their existence by the force of time which operates invisibly, that isn't seen because of its subtlety.
+(Vedabase)

 Text 44

-The different stages of transformation of all material bodies occur just like those of the flame of a candle, the current of a river, or the fruits of a tree.
+The lifespan, the circumstances and such of all created beings are determined by it, just like the flame of a candle, the stream of a river and the fruits of a tree are.

 Text 45